-A single tyre manufacturer has been chosen by the FIA for the 2008, 2009 and 2010 seasons following an invitation for tenders to supply tyres to all the cars entered in Championship Events for the duration of these seasons.
-A single tyre manufacturer will be chosen by the FIA for subsequent seasons following an invitation for tenders to supply tyres to all the cars entered in Championship Events for the duration of such subsequent seasons
+A single tyre manufacturer has been chosen by the FIA for the 2011, 2012 and 2013 seasons following an invitation for tenders to supply tyres to all the cars entered in Championship Events for the duration of these seasons.
+A single tyre manufacturer will be chosen by the FIA for subsequent seasons following an invitation for tenders to supply tyres to all the cars entered in Championship Events for the duration of such subsequent seasons.

-The appointed tyre supplier must undertake to provide :
+The appointed tyre supplier must undertake to provide:

-- two specifications of dry-weather tyre at each Event, each of which must be of one homogenous compound and visibly distinguishable from one another when a car is on the track; - one specification of intermediate tyre at each Event which must be of one homogenous compound; - one specification of wet-weather tyre at each Event which must be of one homogenous compound;
+- two specifications of dry-weather tyre at each Event, each of which must be of one homogenous compound and visibly distinguishable from one another when a car is on the track.
+At certain Events one additional specification of dry-weather tyre may be made available to all teams for evaluation purposes following a recommendation to the FIA from the appointed tyre supplier.
+Teams will be informed about such an additional specification at least one week before the start of the relevant Event. - one specification of intermediate tyre at each Event which must be of one homogenous compound; - one specification of wet-weather tyre at each Event which must be of one homogenous compound.